A by-law of the City of Ottawa to establish a Vacant Unit Tax for the City of Ottawa.

 Vacant Residential Property or Unit - Conditions of Vacancy

-1. it has been unoccupied for more than the aggregate of 184 days during the previous calendar year, is not the Principal Residence of an Occupier, and it is not occupied for residential purposes by a Tenant under a Tenancy Agreement, or by a subtenant under a Sublease Agreement, for a term of at least 30 consecutive days; or
+- it was unoccupied for more than the aggregate of 184 days during the previous calendar year, was not the Principal Residence of an Occupier, and was unoccupied for more than the aggregate of 184 days for residential purposes by a Tenant under a Tenancy Agreement, or by a subtenant under a Sublease Agreement; or

 Vacant Unit Tax Rate